mabdulkadir2/mabdulkadir2/README.md

 - 🔭 I’m currently working on **a Spotify End-To-End Data Pipeline.**

-- 🌱 I’m currently learning **Kubernetes, Docker, and frameworks/tools for Machine Learning/AI.**
+- 🌱 I’m currently learning **Kubernetes, Docker, Sci-kit learn, and PyTorch.**

 - 👨‍💻 All of my projects are available at [https://www.mohamedabdulkadir.com/](https://www.mohamedabdulkadir.com/)